-6.3.7 EXHIBIT G - Source of Legal Right to Enter
+6.3.7 EXHIBIT G - Source of Legal Right-to-Enter

-Provide a description of the basis for legal right of entry to the site and to conduct mining and reclamation for Owners of Record described in Rule 1.6.2(1)(e)(i).
-This may be a copy of access lease, deed, abstract of title, or a current tax receipt.
-A signed statement by the Landowner(s) and acknowledged by a Notary Public stating that the Operator/Applicant has legal right to enter and is also acceptable.
+Provide a description of the basis for legal right of entry to the site and documentation of the legal right to enter to conduct mining and reclamation, for Owners of Record described in Rule 1.6.2(1)(e)(i).
+This may be include a copy of access a lease, deed, abstract of title, or a current tax receipt, or a.
+A signed statement by the Landowner(s) and acknowledged by a Notary Public stating that the Operator/Applicant has legal right to enter and to conducting mining and reclamation. mine is also acceptable.

-6.3.8 EXHIBIT H - Municipalities Within a Two mile Radius
+6.3.8 EXHIBIT H - Municipalities Within a Two-mile Radius

-List the mailing address and telephone number of the governing body for all municipalities within a 2 mile radius of the proposed mining operation.
+List the mailing address and telephone number of the governing body for all municipalities within a two (2)-mile radius of the proposed mining operation.